Title: Harry’s Soulmate

 “Yes.”
 Hermione frowned.
 “It’s an ancient method of making amends for the loss of a life.
 Usually, an unjustified murder.”

 “Yeah, that’s the Muggle version.
 In the magical world, a wergild has a broader meaning.
 It can be offered in compensation for a great service.
 It can also be used to prevent feuds between Ancient houses concerning honor or life debts.”

-“The Chieftain of the Goblin Horde determined that the Goblin Nation owed me a wergild.”
+“The Chieftain of the Dverger Horde determined that the dverger nation owed me a wergild.”